Interpretability at Scale: Identifying Causal Mechanisms in Alpaca: Experiment

 \subsection{Boundary Learning Dynamics}

 \newDAS{} automatically learns the intervention site boundaries (\Secref{sec:new-DAS}).
 It is important to confirm that we do not give up alignment accuracy by optimizing boundaries, and to explore the dimensionality actually needed to represent the abstract variables.
-We sample 100 experiment runs from our experiment pool and create two groups: (1) the aligned group where the boundary does not shrink to 0 at the end of the training; (2) the unaligned group where the boundary does shrink to 0 at the end of the training.
-The unaligned group is for those instances where there is no significant causal role of representations found by our method.
-We plot how boundary width and in-training evaluation IIA vary throughout training. \Figref{fig:boundary-learning-results} shows that the width for aligned cases shrink to 10--20\% of one-half of the representation space for a single aligning variable.
-IIA performance converges quickly for aligned cases and, crucially, maintains stable performance despite shrinking dimensionality.
+We sample 100 experiment runs from our experiment pool and create two groups: (1) the success group where the boundary does not shrink to 0 at the end of the training; (2) the failure group where the boundary does shrink to 0 at the end of the training.
+The failure group is for those instances where there is no significant causal role of representations found by our method.
+We plot how boundary width and in-training evaluation IIA vary throughout training. \Figref{fig:boundary-learning-results} shows that, in the success cases, each aligned variable only needs 5--10\% of the representation space.
+IIA performance converges quickly for success cases and, crucially, maintains stable performance despite shrinking dimensionality.
 This suggests that only a small fraction of the whole representation space is needed for aligning a causal variable, and that these representations can be efficiently identified by \newDAS{}.